okv/mini-monorepo-node-ts-aws-starter/README.md

 ```

-## How to make a new lambda
+## How to make and manage a lambda

-Please make sure that everything is installed first, then run:
+Please make sure that everything is installed first, then run this to create a new lambda from a template:

 ```sh
 > pnpm lambda:create foo-lambda